-But Xinhua said there were fewer foreign participants this year due to travel restrictions and quarantine orders, as well aw intensifying geopolitical headwinds, would not dampen Beijing’s resolve to open up its markets.
+But Xinhua said even though there were fewer foreign participants this year due to travel restrictions and quarantine orders, as well as intensifying geopolitical headwinds, nothing would dampen Beijing’s resolve to open up its markets.

 In his keynote speech delivered via video, Xi sought to assure that China’s new emphasis on internal circulation was not a closed model and that the strategy would benefit all countries.